 Combine equity and debt investments, offering a balance between risk and return.
 Subcategories include balanced funds (with a more balanced allocation) and aggressive hybrid funds (with a higher equity allocation).

-Key Factors to Evaluate When Selecting Mutual Funds
+Key Factors to Evaluate When Selecting the Best Mutual Funds for Long Term

 Once you understand your goals and risk tolerance, you can delve into evaluating specific mutual funds.
 Here are crucial factors to consider: